-Watch this recording to learn the best way to marry your data to Power BI.
+Watch this on-demand webinar to learn the best way to marry your data to Power BI.

 Microsoft Power BI

-In addition to heading up the training at Senturus, Michael’s team is responsible for the development of the Senturus Analytics Connector, which lets Tableau and Power BI use Cognos as a data source.
+Michael’s responsible for the development of the Senturus Analytics Connector, which lets Tableau and Power BI use Cognos as a data source.
 He has been designing, delivering and selling analytics solutions for over 20 years.
 Before Senturus, Michael held positions at Oracle, IBM and SAP, acquiring a wealth of hands-on, practical BI and Big Data experience.

-We generally try to answer the questions live during the presentation if some reason however, we aren’t able to do that.
-Then we will complete a question log and we will post it on the Senturus’s website along with the deck and a recording of the presentation which brings me naturally to the next slide.
+We generally try to answer the questions live during the presentation if for some reason we aren’t able to do that, we will complete a question log and we post it at Senturus.come along with the deck and a recording of the presentation which brings me naturally to the next slide.
 Everyone always asks frequently and throughout the presentation.
-Can I get a copy of the deck and the answer is an unequivocal?
-Yes.
-It will be available or rather is available on Senturus.com resources.
+Can I get a copy of the deck and the answer is an unequivocal yes.
+It is available on Senturus.com resources.
 The URL is on the screen there.

 While you’re there, you might as well bookmark it because it has a ton of great other assets there.
-So you’ll find the recording there and if in a few weeks and the river the question log to the extent that we need to publish that our agenda today after a quick introduction.
-I’ll walk you through an overview of Power BI will talk about the different query methods in some of the trade-offs and considerations and along with demonstrations as well as sort of where you fall in the BI maturity curve.
+So you’ll find the recording there and the question log to the extent that we need to publish that.
+After a quick introduction.
+I’ll walk you through an overview of Power BI, will talk about the different query methods in some of the trade-offs and considerations and along with demonstrations as well as sort of where you fall in the BI maturity curve.

-And kind of high-level use cases and then we’ll cover some will do a quick Center.
-So overview for those of you who are unfamiliar, but we encourage you to please stick around for the full duration as we give you some great additional almost entirely free resources at the end and we cover the Q&A at the end of the presentation.
-So by way of introduction, my name is Mike wine how I am the director of training and content here at Senturus.
-I’ve been building selling.
+And kind of high-level use cases and then we’ll cover some will do a quick Senturus overview for those of you who are unfamiliar, but we encourage you to please stick around for the full duration as we give you some great additional almost entirely free resources at the end and we cover the Q&A at the end of the presentation.
+So by way of introduction, my name is Mike Weinhauer how I am a director here at Senturus.
+I’ve been building selling

-And designing analytics solutions for the entirety of my 25 plus year career the last five plus of which have been spent with senturus and I’ve worked with Cognos and I Oracle as well as Tableau and Power BI so I know enough to hopefully be dangerous and impart a little knowledge here before we jump into the presentation.
+and designing analytics solutions for the entirety of my 25 plus year career the last five plus of which have been spent with Senturus and I’ve worked with Cognos and Oracle as well as Tableau and Power BI so I know enough to hopefully to be dangerous and impart a little knowledge here before we jump into the presentation.
 We always like to get our finger on the pulse of our attendees in our audience.

-And the first poll I’d like to launch here is ask the question is your organized organization currently using Power BI premium and pretty straightforward.
+And the first poll I’d like to launch here is ask whether your organization is currently using Power BI premium and pretty straightforward.
 Yes.
 No, or you don’t know so you basically got the free version.
 If you’re just using the desktop your Power BI Pro just kind of the next tier up and then Power BI premium is the top tier with dedicated capacity and greater capabilities.

-Their system and pulling those in or you importing from your data source.
+The system and pulling those in or are you importing from your data source.
 Are you doing direct queries to a transactional or operational system?
 Are you querying a data warehouse or SQL Server analysis services in some form are using data flows and or data sets.

 So get those votes in there or at about 50% I’ll give it a few more seconds here.

-So that’s kind of low, although not entirely Rising and about half of you are using datasets great.
+So that’s kind of low, although not entirely surprising and about half of you are using datasets great.
 So thank you.

-That’s always interesting to kind of see and hopefully interesting for you to see what your colleagues here on the call are doing so first a little Bit of background in terms of Power BI for those of you who may be unfamiliar with the tool and the platform if you will and it really kind of comes out of the rise of self-service and I guess we’ll you sort of doing today is following a journey, perhaps of a young eager analyst and a bright person there.
+That’s always interesting to see and hopefully interesting for you to see what your colleagues here on the call are doing so first a little bit of background in terms of Power BI for those of you who may be unfamiliar with the tool and the platform.
+It kind of comes out of the rise of self-service and we’re following a journey, perhaps of a young eager analyst and a bright person there.

-It And the on the on the back side here the perhaps ETL and landing of the data modeling was yet, another function the visualization was still another and generally sort of the deployment fell to maybe an even another person so you can kind of have these walls in place over here and that’s what led to the rise of tools like Power BI and without going through this entire chart.
+And the on the on the back side here, perhaps ETL and landing of the data modeling was yet, another function the visualization was still another and generally sort of the deployment fell to maybe another person so you can kind of have these walls in place over here and that’s what led to the rise of tools like Power BI and without going through this entire chart.
 This kind of gives you a brief history of or rather.

-A comprehensive history of all the Microsoft BI offerings and few sort of fast forward to 2010 here.
+a comprehensive history of all the Microsoft BI offerings.
+Fast forward to 2010 here.

-You see three tools come into play Power Quake power query power pivot and Power view giving you the ability to prepare data do self-service through Power query visual a store in model and do some self-service here in Power Pivot and then power view giving you some ability to do reports and dashboards and then in Thousand twelve we saw Microsoft come out with analysis Services tabular, which is their version of a columnar in-memory data store.
-So very scalable very high performance data store and Power BI came out in 2015 that really has overtime integrated all of those four components into the desktop tool.
+You see three tools come into play Power Quake power query, Power Pivot and Power view giving you the ability to prepare data to do self-service through Power query visual a store in model and do some self-service here in Power Pivot and then Power view giving you some ability to do reports and dashboards and then in 2012 we saw Microsoft come out with analysis services tabular, which is their version of a columnar in-memory data store.
+So very scalable, high performance data store and Power BI came out in 2015 that really has overtime integrated all of those four components into the desktop tool.

-It’s a little Bit of an eye chart, but in terms of the Core Concepts architecture and flow, we’re going to start with Power BI desktop which consists of connectors that allow you to connect to multiple different types of data sources and virtually any conceivable type of data source, and you can create queries that Define how to extract and transform your data sources access via those connectors and modeling capability that allows you to Define tables relationships columns and measures that you subsequently use in report and reports that present data from those data sets on one or more pages of visuals.
+it’s a little bit of an eye chart, but in terms of the core concepts architecture and flow, we’re going to start with Power BI desktop which consists of connectors that allow you to connect to multiple different types of data sources and virtually any conceivable type of data source, and you can create queries that define how to extract and transform your data sources access via those connectors and modeling capability that allows you to dtefine tables relationships columns and measures that you subsequently use in report and reports that present data from those data sets on one or more pages of visuals.